SalihWarsama/salihwarsama.github.io/_posts/2025-06-08-Resources.md

   - Requires Markdown and YAML knowledge
   - Requires Git and Github knowledge (usually)

-## VS Code
+## Visual Studio Code
 ![VS Code](https://miro.medium.com/v2/resize:fit:1170/1*BnpPe7u0t-e8hHc-qEmgSQ.png)

-VS Code is an Integrated Development Environment(IDE) developed by Microsoft that provides a wide range of tools for programmers to develop, update, and maintain their software.
+Visual Studio Code is an Integrated Development Environment(IDE) developed by Microsoft that provides a wide range of tools for programmers to develop, update, and maintain their software.
 VS Code supports most file types, has built in version control, Github integration, extensions, as well as a terminal for all command line tasks.

 - **Benefits:**
   - Free